 A man wearing a virtual reality headset gazes has an image of the moon in his mind and that image is reflected back at him in front of the VR heade the moon in his mind and sees it reflected e at the moon.

-Virtual Reality (VR) has come a long way since its humble beginnings with stereoscopic images in the 1800s.
-Today, VR offers an immersive and interactive 3D environment that allows users to experience something beyond the real world.
-But what makes a successful VR experience, and how did it evolve to become what it is today?
-From the first head-mounted display in the 1960s to the latest high-resolution displays and motion controllers, let's explore the history of VR and its expanding ecosystem of hardware, software, and content creators.
+Virtual Reality (VR) has come a long way since its humble beginnings—with stereoscopic images back in the 1800s—“astronomically” far, in fact!
+Twenty-first century VR catapults users into immersive and interactive 3D environments, ones that let them experience something far beyond what they find in the real world—but what’s behind the magic of it all?
+As in, what makes a successful VR experience—and how did it evolve to become what it is today?
+From the first head-mounted display that emerged in the 1960s to the latest high-resolution displays and motion controllers, read on to see how the history of VR and its expanding ecosystem of hardware, software, and content creators paved the way to such a bright universe of futures.

 What is Virtual Reality?

-When VR is done well, it’s dazzling and delightful—we can experience something far beyond the real world.
-However, when VR is poorly done, users can become frustrated and get sick (also called VR sickness).
-Sometimes, technology is to blame for hardware limitations.
-But for the most part, the failings of a VR experience come when we overlook UX design principles.
-A user-centered design approach is essential for a successful VR experience.
+When VR is done well, it’s dazzling and delightful—and we’re all but teleported fully into a whole new world and can experience things far beyond our real “everyday” would permit.
+However, when VR is done poorly, things can turn sour or even nasty—users can become frustrated and get sick—or even hazardous (i.e. “things,” not the users becoming hazardous!).
+Sometimes, the technology itself is to blame for hardware limitations, but for the most part, the failings of a VR experience come when we designers overlook UX design principles.
+And that’s why a user-centered design approach is an essential ingredient for you to work into a successful VR experience—and the users’ safety and comfort comes first.

 VR Through the Ages

-VR has been in our imagination for as long as humans have been able to express themselves; discover the evolution of VR in this video—learn where it came from and where it’s going.
+VR has been in our imagination for pretty much as long as humans have been able to express themselves, and you can discover the evolution of VR in this video—and learn where it came from and where it’s going.

 Show Hide video transcript